 What is an indirect anagram?

 An indirect anagram involves fodder which is not visible in the clue.
-'Directed nice film (4)' is a perfectly fair clue for CINE, but 'Directed good film' involves an indirect anagram - the solver must first turn 'good' into 'nice' and then rearrange the letters of the latter.
+"Directed nice film (4)" is a perfectly fair clue for CINE, but "Directed good film" involves an indirect anagram - the solver must first turn 'good' into 'nice' and then rearrange the letters of the latter.
 This type of clue was quite commonly seen in the 1960s and 1970s, but has been outlawed for many years, at least in the 'good'/CINE form.
-One could argue that an anagram where the fodder includes an abbreviation is indirect, since not all of the fodder is on view, but a certain leeway is given when the possibilities for the indirect element are severely limited - in 'English chap boiled fruit (5)' for PEACH, it is pretty clear that English = E will deliver the fifth letter required for the fodder.
-The clue 'French capital staggers couples (5)' for PAIRS involves an indirect anagram of sorts, but there is only one capital of France and a clue like this would be allowed by some editors.
+One could argue that an anagram where the fodder includes an abbreviation is indirect, since not all of the fodder is on view, but a certain leeway is given when the possibilities for the indirect element are severely limited - in "English chap boiled fruit (5)" for PEACH, it is pretty clear that English = E will deliver the fifth letter required for the fodder.
+The clue "French capital staggers couples (5)" for PAIRS involves an indirect anagram of sorts, but there is only one capital of France and a clue like this would be allowed by some editors.

 What are subtractive and composite anagrams?

 In a subtractive anagram there are two groups of fodder, with one group (y) being removed from the other (x).
 Convention dictates that when the letters to be removed are not to be found consecutively, and in the correct sequence, within x, then two anagram indicators are required.
-So while 'Hurts deplorable partisan dismissing art (5)' for PAINS, an anagram of P(art)ISAN requires only one anagrind, giving (x-y)*, 'Face awful tirades after dismissing art carelessly (4)' for SIDE requires two anagrinds, giving (x* - y*).
-The logic behind this is slightly questionable, since a rearrangement of PARTISAN could give PAINSART, from which ART can be removed 'as is', but that's how it works.
-The length of the answer in a subtractive anagram will be (length(x)-length(y)).
+So while "Hurts deplorable partisan dismissing art (5)" for PAINS, an anagram of P(art)ISAN, requires only one anagrind, giving (x-y)*, "Face awful tirades after dismissing art carelessly (4)" for SIDE requires two anagrinds, giving (x* - y*).
+The logic behind this is slightly questionable, since a rearrangement of TIRADES could give SIDEART, from which ART can be removed 'as is', but that's how it works.
+The length of the answer in a subtractive anagram will be (length(x) - length(y)).

-A composite anagram is not unlike a subtractive anagram, except that instead of the 'equation' leading to the answer, z, being z = x* - y*, it is (z + y)* = x*.
+A composite anagram is not unlike a subtractive anagram, except that instead of the 'equation' leading to the answer, z, ie z = x* - y*, it is (z + y)* = x*.
 Those who know their algebra will say that this comes to the same thing, and they would be right, except that in a composite anagram the definition is mixed in with the wordplay.
 So 'Master could be confusing this brilliant person with me (4)' is a composite anagram for STAR, since the solution ('this brilliant person') plus ME could be rearranged to form MASTER.
 Composite anagrams often have only one anagrind, but (as here) that is combined with an indication of potentiality, such as 'could be'.
 The important thing is that solvers need to be given a pointer towards the correct parsing, so 'Master confused this brilliant person with me' would not be acceptable.
 The composite anagram often lends itself to '&lit' clues: 'Fancy that clues could make me act (6)' is a composite anagram &lit, where an anagram ('fancy') of THAT CLUES could produce SLEUTH ('me', ie the answer) ACT.

 What parts of speech can be used in anagrams?